Arvor Hansen

-Arvor Hansen (5 November 1886 in Copenhagen, Denmark – 19 June 1962 in Frederiksberg, Denmark) was a Danish gymnast who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.
+Arvor Hansen (5 November 1886 – 19 June 1962) was a Danish gymnast who competed in the 1908 Summer Olympics and in the 1912 Summer Olympics.

 He was part of the Danish team, which finished fourth in the gymnastics team event in 1908.
 Four years later he won the bronze medal in the gymnastics men's team, free system event.
 In the individual all-around competition he finished 26th.